(Updated June 11, 2021)

 Trials are set by the Judicial Assistant upon request or upon the filing of a Notice for Trial once the case is at issue.
-A pretrial order will be sent to both parties regarding mediation and uniform pretrial procedures.
-Any party who has not received a pretrial order within seven (7) days of request or notice should set a UMC status hearing on readiness for trial.
+An Order Setting Trial will be sent to both parties regarding mediation and uniform pretrial procedures.
+Any party who has not received an Order Setting Trial within seven (7) days of request or notice should email the Judicial Assistant or set a UMC status hearing on readiness for trial.
 Jury Trials will be set for a Mandatory Calendar Call/Case Management Conference.

 If the case settles prior to the Trial date please notify the Court as soon as possible by emailing CAD-DivisionRE@pbcgov.org.
 A written confirmation of the settlement agreement must be filed/uploaded with the Court with a copy to opposing party.

 Cases set for calendar call CANNOT be continued with an Agreed Order.
 Any motions for continuance must be filed and set by the moving party in advance of the calendar call date.